 2. Bi-Directional Lumbar Support.

-Above: lumbar adjusts via this large, easy-to-access tension knob at the rear.
+Above: The lumbar adjusts via this large, easy-to-access tension knob at the rear.
 The metallic cap is a nice design touch that elevates the look of the chair.

 Finding a fully adjustable lumbar support on a budget office chair is another surprise.